The asymptotic distribution of Elkies primes for reductions of abelian varieties is Gaussian: Counting split matrices in GSp

 Our goal here is to provide estimates for the cardinality of $\Split{2h}{\F_q}(\lambda_0)$ for $\lambda_0 \in \F_q^\times$.
 In \cref{sec:distribution}, we will use them with $\F_q = \O/\frakl\O$ when applying the \smash{\v{C}ebotarev} density theorem.

-Since $\Split{2h}{\F_q}(\lambda_0)$ is conjugacy-invariant, it is a reunion of conjugacy classes of $\GSp_{2h}(\F_q)$, and those have been classified: see for instance \cite[Section 6.2]{williams12}.
+Since $\Split{2h}{\F_q}(\lambda_0)$ is conjugacy-invariant, it is a union of conjugacy classes of $\GSp_{2h}(\F_q)$, and those have been classified: see for instance \cite[Section 6.2]{williams12}.
 One key element of the classification is the characteristic polynomial, so we start by studying its link with Elkies primes in §\ref{subsec:polElkies}.
 We use this to count elements in $\Split{2h}{\F_q}(\lambda_0)$, up to negligible terms, in §\ref{subsec:countSplit}.
-If $h=2$, one can actually get an exact count, as we review in §\ref{subsec:h2}.